ufarooq8627/CommentToxicity_NLP_Model/README.md

 pip install -r requirements.txt
 ```

-### 3. Download the dataset
+### 3. Download the Dataset

-Download `train.csv` and `test.csv` from the [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and place them in the project root.
+Download `train.csv` and `test.csv`.
+However you can find the dataset here -[Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and place them in the project root.

 ### 4. Train the model